Born2Code-2017/CMYG/Angular-CoEvents/README.md

 The editor for the description of an event.
 More info and documentation in the official repo on [GitHub](https://github.com/froala/angular-froala-wysiwyg)

+***Attention***

+Froala needs a license for commercial use, we're using it only as demo purpose only.

 #### Lodash

 Is a library to sort easily an array of object and more.